sameer0288/Summer-internship-program-2022/Day 6/javascriptQuiz2.md

       - Yes, in JS, a function does indeed behave like an object.
       - This is because essentially, a function IS an object but with special properties and methods.

+         Example:

+             // Function declaration.
+               function showFavoriteIceCream() {
+                   const favIceCream = 'chocolate';
+               console.log(`My favorite ice cream is ${favIceCream}`);
+               }
+                showFavoriteIceCream.flavours = ['chocolate', 'vanilla', 'strawberry'];

+             // Let's log the showFavoriteIceCream function.
+                console.log(showFavoriteIceCream);

+             // Log
+             // { [Function: showFavoriteIceCream]
+             // flavours: [ 'chocolate', 'vanilla', 'strawberry' ] } -> property assigned

+4. ### What are Events in Javascript?

+     The change in the state of an object is known as an Event.
+In html, there are various events which represents that some activity is performed by the user or by the browser.
+When javascript code is included in HTML, js react over these events and allow the execution.
+This process of reacting over the events is called Event Handling.
+Thus, js handles the HTML events via Event Handlers.